-No party affiliation is required at registration to participate in caucus.
+No party affiliation is required at registration to participate in primary.
 However, you may have to affirm that you are not an active member of another party.
-See Minnesota Republican Party or Democratic Party sites for details, including caucus locations.
+See Minnesota Republican Party or Democratic Party sites for details.

 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Oct.
-7th.
-Then, when you complete your absentee ballot, it must be witnessed by another Minnesota voter or Notary and postmarked by the day before the election.
+To vote absentee-by-mail, first you’ll need to apply for an absentee ballot (click here) no later than 5:00 p.m. on Aug.
+4th.
+Then, when you complete your absentee ballot, it must be received by election day.